 The razor blades are never sharpened or reused and they are simple to throw out after each shave.

 Much like Kleenex or Band-Aid, Shavette is actually a brand that has taken on the meaning of the general term over time.

 For the purposes of this article, however, shavette is referring to any disposable straight razor.

 Benefits of Using Shavette

 Here are some reasons why some people argue a shavette is the best beard shaver, even better than traditional straight razors.

 A shavette is a great stepping stone for those looking to get into straight razor shaving without a ton of commitment.

-You get the same configuration and function as a typical straight razor but with the added benefit of disposable blades without a need for a shaving bowl.
+You get the same configuration and function as a traditional straight razor but with the added benefit of disposable blades without a need for a shaving bowl.

 When using one, you’ll be using techniques that are time-honored and give a truly authentic shave.